scds/intro-regex/introduction.md

 <!-- Below the video/slides, this is where you put the text version of the page. -->
 ## What are Regular Expressions?

-A regular expressions (also referred to as RegEx, RegExp, and rational expression), is a sequence of characters that specifies a search pattern.
+A regular expression (also referred to as RegEx, RegExp, or rational expression), is a sequence of characters that specifies a search pattern.
 They're used to search for patterns in strings of text, allowing you to search for and manipulate text.

 ### History of Regular Expressions